rogeryeosgit/DevoProject/Notes.md

 - need to check token for every modification of backend

 - When page is reloaded, userID is null, because only token and expiry are around long term.

+- Excessive checkAuth used.
+Need to figure out best practices.